 - Performance Plan is restricted to 100 requests per month.
 Enterprise Plan has no restriction.

-Sending a Rights Request as a Direct Message or Comment
+Sending a Rights Request as a Comment

 Take the following steps to get started requesting rights through our link: